 Let’s walk through the most important factors you should consider before choosing one organization over the other.

-Many people get into sailing as a recreational activity so they can simply enjoy themselves be it by cruisng or racing.
-However, there are most definitely a percentage of people who are marine professionals seeking education.
+Many people get into sailing as a recreational activity so they can simply enjoy themselves be it by cruising or racing.
+However, there is most definitely a percentage of people who are marine professionals seeking education.